Alfred Nash Patterson Grant Application & Guidelines

 (3) New England organizations that provide support to choral music.

-Note that any group that is awarded an Alfred Nash Patterson Grant is ineligible to apply for a grant in the following year (that is, grant recipients must take a one year break before submitting a new application).
-Before future applications can be considered, past recipients must have submitted their project report (see further below).
+Any group that is awarded an Alfred Nash Patterson Grant is ineligible to apply for a grant in the following year.
+(That is, grant recipients must take a one-year break before submitting a new application).
+Before future applications can be considered, past recipients must submit their project report.
+(See further below).

 The Application Process

 Please use the online form to compose and submit your grant application.
-Following are the required materials:
+The required materials are:

 Application Deadline

-Applications MUST BE RECEIVED NOT LATER THAN FEBRUARY 28, 2024, or they cannot be considered.
+Applications MUST BE RECEIVED NOT LATER THAN FEBRUARY 28, 2026, or they will not be considered.
 There are no exceptions to this requirement.

 After completing the application form, you will be able to view an auto-generated summary of your responses, and you will receive a confirmation email within 7-10 days.
 If there are any issues, feel free to send a query to admin@choralarts-newengland.org.